d-turley/sp-dev-fx-webparts/samples/react-rhythm-of-business-calendar/documentation/services.md

 The Timezone Service provides an abstraction SharePoint timezones and a mapping to their Moment.js equivalents.
 This service is especially useful in applications that need to read and write date and time values to SharePoint lists.

 ## Defining a Custom Service
+Please refer to the [Configuration service](../src/services/configuration) and [Events service](../src/services/events) for examples of defining a custom service, including creating the descriptor file for defining the service interface, symbol, and React service prop/hook, creating the implementation file and utilizing the SharePoint service, AsyncData, PagedViewLoader, and ListItemEntity for loading and persisting data to SharePoint lists, as well as examples for implementing the track/persist pattern.

 <!--
     TODO